-With so many factors at play, talk with your Ameriprise financial advisor before making any mortgage-related decisions.
+With so many factors at play, talk with us before making any mortgage-related decisions.

 We can work with your tax professional to help you evaluate how retaining or paying off your mortgage will affect your tax situation — a component that is often more impactful than homeowners may realize.